open-compass/VLMEvalKit/README.md

 - All Contributions will be acknowledged in the report.
 - Contributors with 3 or more major contributions (implementing an MLLM, benchmark, or major feature) can join the author list of [VLMEvalKit Technical Report](https://www.arxiv.org/abs/2407.11691) on ArXiv.
 Eligible contributors can create an issue or dm kennyutc in [VLMEvalKit Discord Channel](https://discord.com/invite/evDT4GZmxN).

+Here is a [contributor list](/docs/en/advanced_guides/Contributors.md) we curated based on the records.

 ## 🎯 The Goal of VLMEvalKit